 And when a job posting in Bangkok opened up almost 9 years ago, I jumped on it.
 From the vantage point of Thailand I began to intimately explore Asia.
 And as it turns out, living in this part of the world is no different – there are bright and shiny gemstones and diamonds in the rough no matter where you go.
 So, over time, Accidental Epicurean was born.

-After my Asian initiation in Bangkok, I then moved to Singapore, and now I write to you now from Shanghai, China, where I live today.
+After my Asian initiation in Bangkok, I moved to Singapore, and now I write to you now from Shanghai, China, where I live today.
 Like many expats, I bring to you a wide and deep variety of personal experiences as well as the promise of a great many adventures yet to happen.
 I hope you will join me in these discoveries and in stumbling upon the good life.